-Not only was all this free but they had a dedicated nurse that would visit my mother regularly to check in on her.
-This is something that is even more astonishing to me now that I know they only have 4 nurses in the whole country.
+Not only was all this free, but they also had a dedicated nurse that would visit my mother regularly to check in on her.
+This is something that is even more astonishing to me now that I know they only have five nurses in the whole country.

 In recent years a technology had been developed via the iPad that gives a voice to people with MND.
 Basically, the people can read out a few sentences and when the time comes the device can be used in a way that they can type and still speak in their own voices.
 The iPads in general give people a much better quality of life, they can use them to do their online shopping and some much more.